Financial-Times/origami-image-set-tools/README.md

 Contributing
 ------------

-This module has a full suite of unit tests, and is verified with ESLint.
+This module has a full suite of unit and integration tests, and is verified with ESLint.
 You can use the following commands to check your code before opening a pull request.

 ```sh
 make verify  # verify JavaScript code with ESLint
 make test    # run the unit tests and check coverage
 ```

+You'll need to provide `TEST_AWS_ACCESS_KEY` and `TEST_AWS_SECRET_KEY` environment variables in order to run integration tests.
+You may also provide a `TEST_AWS_BUCKET` variable to override the test bucket name.

+You can find the AWS keys in the Origami shared LastPass folder under "Imageset S3 Bucket credentials" – be sure to use the development/QA ones!

 Publishing
 ----------